Our pick of the best 12v Camping Solar Panels For Australia

 Generators solve the problem of power.
 But they come with issues of their own.
-You don’t want to be the one disrupting the peace and quiet of the woods or your camping site.
+You don’t want to be the one disrupting the peace and quiet of the woods or your camping site (learn how to make your generator quiet).
 Throw in the environmental damage they bring along, and you’ll understand why it really shouldn’t be an option for powering a low-key camping trip.

 A couple of years ago, most solar panels were unwieldy bulky panels.
 They were extremely difficult to install, and it was always a problem carrying them around.

 In recent times, powered by Moore’s Law, camping solar panels have become portable, foldable and more efficient.
 Driven by this, more and more campers have ditched the obnoxious generators for easy to install solar panels that solve most or all of their power needs while off-grid.

 Besides unlimited and clean energy, the power provided by solar panels is one of the most beneficial forms of energy that humans have been able to harness.
 It offers many benefits such as the following:

 - It’s guaranteed natural and renewable free energy once you have adequate sunlight and the appropriate equipment.